turtlesec-no/turtlesec-no.github.io/_posts/2018-10-16-introducing-trainings.md

 ## Introduction to Programming through Web Development

-Interactive training over 4 days where participants will learn foundational programming skills with specific focus on web development.
+Interactive training over 4 days where participants will learn foundational programming skills with a specific focus on web development.
 This training does not require that the participants have any technical background.

 ## Information